X16Community/x16-docs/X16 Reference - Appendix C - 65C02 Processor.md

 instructions and addressing modes and is capable of running at up to 14 MHz.
 On the Commander X16, it is clocked at 8 MHz.

-## A note about 65C816 Compatibilty
+## A note about 65C816 Compatibility

 The Commander X16 may be upgraded at some point to use the WDC 65C816 CPU.
 The 65C816 is mostly compatible with the 65C02, except for 4 instructions